 In recent years, the unit selection method of speech synthesis, first proposed by Hunt and Black [1], has become the method of choice to perform high quality synthesis.
 One of the first successful commercial speech synthesizers using this method is described in [2].
-Unit selection itself is a concatenative synthesis approach.
-As such, it is highly dependent on the quality of its training speech database among other factors [3].
-In this study we consider different factors that can affect the quality of the synthesized speech, including the extent of co-articulation represented in the database and the type of synthesis unit used in concatenation.
+Unit selection itself is a concatenative based synthesis.
+As such, it is highly dependent on the quality of its underlying speech database among other factors (see [3] We are interested in learning the efficacy of different factors that can affect the quality of the synthesized speech, which include the extent of co-articulation represented in the data base and the type of synthesis unit used in concatenation.